Least Squares Shadowing method for sensitivity analysis of differential equations: Conclusion

 \section{Conclusion}

 As we have shown through this paper, LSS gives us a good estimation for $\frac{d\langle J \rangle}{ds}$ when the dynamical system is uniformly hyperbolic.
-After running a simulation for a given $s$, an arbitrary initial condition $u_0$ and an uniform time steptize of $h$, we obtain a sequence of reference sampling points\footnote{In practice, we can rule out the first hundred sampling points to be sure that we have reached the attractor $\Lambda$} $\big\{u_i^s,i=1,\cdots,\frac{T}{h}\big\}$.
+After running a simulation for a given $s$ and an arbitrary initial condition $u_0$, we obtain a reference trajectory $\big\{u^s(t),t\in (0,T)\big\}$.
 If we had access to the \textit{shadowing direction}, we would easily compute :

-However, in real-life problems we usually do not have access to the \textit{stable} and \textit{unstable subspaces} around each $u_i^s$ prohibiting the usage of the closed form expression of $v_i^{\{h,\infty\}}$ and $\eta_i^{\{h,\infty\}}$.
+However, in real-life problems we usually do not have access to the \textit{stable} and \textit{unstable subspaces} around each $u^s(t)$ prohibiting the usage of the closed form expression of $v^{\{\infty\}}$ and $\eta^{\{\infty\}}$.
 Thus, we have no other choice than computing an approximation of the \textit{shadowing direction}.
 This approximation is given by the solution to the least squares problem: